rajea-bilal/history-trivia/README.md

 - The app displays a single question with a set of answer options to choose from.

-- Users have the option to make their selection and promptly receive feedback on their choice with a message at the bottom.
+- Users can make their selection and will promptly receive feedback on their choice with a message.

-- Each time the user answers correctly, they win a point which is displayed at the top of the quiz.
+- Each time a user answers correctly, they earn a point which is displayed at the top of the quiz.

-- Each time the screen is refreshed or user clicks on the 'next question' button, a new randomly generated history question appears.
+- Whenever browser is refreshed or user clicks on the 'next question' button, a new randomly generated history question appears.

 ## Planning & build process

-After examining the API docs, I tested API calls using ThunderClient.
-After ensuring everything worked as expected, I planned out the functionality of the app using computational thinking to break down the logic into smaller pieces of code.
+I reviewing the documentation and tested API calls with ThunderClient.
+Using computational thinking, I planned out the app's logic and broke down the project into smaller code components.
 ## Optimizations

 At the moment all the questions in the quiz are related to my favourite subject of history.
 In future, I would like to